Saggitarie/Google-Fonts-App/README.md

 # Features

-・Text typed as a custom text should immediately change the font displayed in each corresponding font cards.
+- Text typed as a custom text should immediately change the font displayed in each corresponding font cards.
-・The font size in each font cards should change according to the selection of font size chooser.
+- The font size in each font cards should change according to the selection of font size chooser.
-・When 'reset' button is clicked, the page should appear as if the user reloaded the page.
+- When 'reset' button is clicked, the page should appear as if the user reloaded the page.

 # Running The Project